RileyGWeb/secure-pay-service/_posts/2022-10-01-cash-discount-program.markdown

 is just an animated video explaining it.
 So here is some feedback from real customers that implemented EasyPay's Cash Discount Program.

 It was exactly what I was told it was going to be.

-It's been exactly what I've been told.

 I love the program.
 It's exactly as I was told.
 We're saving, on average, $25 to $3,500 a month.

 It saved me a lot of money.